'We Want No Part Of It': Airlines Say Flights Are Not For Separating Families

 United asks U.S. government not to fly separated immigrant children on our aircraft. pic.twitter.com/MPPbhO6aqV— United Airlines (@united) June 20, 2018

-The statements follow a furor that erupted around a story posted last week by a flight attendant, who recounted her coworker's apparent experiences serving 16 migrant children on an overnight flight.
+The statements follow a furor that erupted around a story posted last week by a flight attendant, who recounted her co-worker's apparent experiences serving 16 migrant children on an overnight flight.

 "Children!
 Thirty-two scared eyes looking straight forward dazed.
 We try to speak, yet none speak English," the post reads.
 "During the beverage service, one of the crew comes to me in tears.
 They can't face these children that have been ripped from their families with a smile."